 If your moving company is unable to handle your grandfather clock, a local clock mover is a great alternative.
 Clock moving specialists have the experience and expertise to properly pack, load, and transport your clock while minimizing the risk for damage.
-This can be a good solution if you are moving locally or over a short distance and only need help transporting your
+This can be a good solution if you are moving locally or over a short distance and only need help to transport your

 |For local moves, specialty clock movers have the experience and expertise to safely transport your clock||Professional moving companies may not have the experience or expertise to safely pack and move a grandfather clock|

-|Professional movers will load and transport the rest of your stuff, possibly including your clock||Specialty clock movers may not be able to handle long distance moves|
+|Professional movers will load and transport the rest of your stuff, possibly including your clock||Specialty clock movers may not be able to handle long-distance moves|

-|Some moving companies provide basic packing materials, such as moving blankets and hand trucks, at no cost||Can be expensive, especially for long distance moves|
+|Some moving companies provide basic packing materials, such as moving blankets and hand trucks, at no cost||Can be expensive, especially for long-distance moves|

-|Basic moving insurance is often included||May need to pack your clock yourself, unless you pay extra for packing services|
+|Basic moving insurance is often included||May need to pack your clock yourself unless you pay extra for packing services|

 How much does it cost to hire professional movers?

-A local move comes with an average price tag of $2,300, while long distance moves cost an average of $4,300, according to the American Moving and Storage Association.
+A local move comes with an average price tag of $2,300, while long-distance moves cost an average of $4,300, according to the American Moving and Storage Association.

 When should I hire professional movers?